Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Multi-Task Learning for Joint Model Selection

 that contains all instances leading us to observe the estimated support set $E$.
 Letting $\rho\left(x ;\mu,\Omega\right)$ be the multivariate normal density function with mean vector $\mu$ and covariance $\Omega$, we can write this likelihood as

 The likelihood in \eqref{cond:lik} does not have a closed form since the normalizing constant is intractable.
-Instead, a tractable version of the likelihood function, called the selection-adjusted likelihood, is obtained by conditioning on a refined event,
+Instead, a tractable version of the likelihood function, called the selection-adjusted likelihood, is obtained by conditioning on a proper subset of the actual selection event:

-that can be characterized by the polyhedral partition for fixed matrices $A$, $B$ and $c$.
+The refined conditioning event, on the left-hand side of the previous display, can be characterized by the polyhedral partition for fixed matrices $A$, $B$ and $c$.
 For example, \cite{exact_lasso} identify a polyhedral partition by conditioning further on the active signs of the LASSO solution, alongside the estimated support set $E$.

 Approximate inference is then obtained by centering interval estimates around the maximum likelihood estimate (MLE) of the selection-adjusted likelihood, $\h{\beta}_{E}^{{\text{\; MLE}}}$, and using the observed Fisher information matrix, $\h{I}(\h{\beta}_{E}^{{{\text{\; MLE}}}})$, to estimate the variance.
 This yields post-selection confidence intervals for $\beta_{E}$ of the form